Sparronator9999/OpenBootCamp/README.md

 ### How did you make this?!

 By decompiling `Bootcamp.exe` (located at `C:\Program Files\Boot Camp` on a Mac running Windows with Boot Camp installed) with [Binary Ninja](https://binary.ninja/).

-I was going to use [ghidra](https://github.com/NationalSecurityAgency/ghidra) like everyone else, but found Binary Ninja produced more readable code.
+I was going to use [ghidra](https://github.com/NationalSecurityAgency/ghidra), but found Binary Ninja produced more readable pseudo-code.

 I will go more in-depth in another document soon.